A-lone-Contributer/Batch-Downloader/README.md

 # USAGE

-Download both the .txt and .py file and make sure both are in the same project directory.
+Download both the .txt and .py file and make sure both are in the same project directory.<br />
-Run the script.
+Run the script. </br>
 Give the path where you want to download without any quotes or any other character.

 # Requirements